yuanyuanhu96/Potfolio-Archive/_posts/2016-01-22-wooden-stool.md

 ---
 layout: post
 title: Wooden stool, KINETIC GAME
-description: The design of this stool is a experiment of structure.
-The designer separated each foot of the stool into two parts and joint them with different Rungs, forming 3 equal wooden compo- nents.
+description: The design of this stool is a experiment of structure.The designer separated each foot of the stool into two parts and joint them with different Rungs, forming 3 equal wooden compo- nents.
 And the acrylic panel is curving in order to lock 3 components together.
 Foot pad made of nylon also plays the role of fastening of each foot.
 category: blog
 ---